News

 Water Savers Rebate Program

 Water Savers Rebate Program For Salt Spring Residents in the North Salt Spring Waterworks District Join the Water Savers Program!
-Install a Rainwater Harvesting System and receive a $250-750 rebate For Salt Spring Ratepayers of the North Salt Spring Waterworks District.
-As climate change brings longer and more intense droughts, our freshwater resources are becoming…
+Install a Rainwater Harvesting System and receive a $250-750 rebate.
+For Ratepayers of the North Salt Spring Waterworks District.
+As climate change brings longer and more intense droughts, our freshwater resources are becoming increasingly scarce.…

 Read More